Did John Kerry violate the Logan Act?

 Still, it’s worth considering whether Kerry’s recent actions violate the terms of the Logan Act.
 I believe they probably did.

 Kerry does not deny talking with Iran, France, and Germany about the Iran deal.
 He and his supporters argue, however, that doing so couldn’t have violated the Logan Act because at the time of his talks, and indeed until yesterday, U.S. policy was to adhere to the deal.
-Therefore, anything he did to make sure the tenants of the Iran deal “remain effective” (to use the words Kerry’s spokesperson employed to defend his conduct) was consistent with U.S. policy.
+Therefore, anything he did to make sure the tenets of the Iran deal “remain effective” (to use the words Kerry’s spokesperson employed to defend his conduct) was consistent with U.S. policy.

 This argument might well be a good defense to the provision of the Logan Act that prohibits “intercourse” with foreign governments “to defeat the measures of the United States.”
 But that’s only part of what is banned.